Why study advanced level biology at King Solomon Academy?

 Studying Biology would complement A levels which are essay based, or that have a heavy reading load, like History, Geography, English and Modern Languages.

-Biology will help develop some key skills that can be applied outside of the subject discipline; these include problem solving, analytical skills, practical skills as well as developing a broad scientific background.
+Biology will help develop some key skills that can be applied outside of the subject discipline; these include problem solving, analytical skills, practical skills, critical thinking, essay writing as well as developing a broad scientific background.

 British Biology Olympiad